MartaZaorska/weather_app/README.md

 ## Setup

 Clone this repo to your desktop, next go to root directory and run npm install to install all dependencies.
-When the dependencies are installed, you can run npm start to start the application (at http://localhost:5173/).
+When the dependencies are installed, you can run "npm run dev" to start the application (at http://localhost:5173/).

 ## Contact